Azure/Azure-Sentinel/Tools/Create-Azure-Sentinel-Solution/pipeline/README.md

 ### Create Input File

-- Make sure to have a .json input data file inside of 'data' folder for your solution.
+- Make sure to have a **.json** input data file inside of 'Data' folder for your solution.
+- Review the input file format guidance below to create/update the input file.
+Ensure that all the mandatory properties have the intended values.
+Review all optional properties wherever necessary.
+> **NOTE:** The input file is used by the pipeline to auto-generate a solution package.
+Any inaccuracies in this file will propogate unintended changes in the auto-generated solution package.
-- (Optional) "createPackage" property in data input file.
-This property is optional and no need to specify in data file unless you need to disable package creation using V3(local) or V4(pipeline) way of package creation processs.
+- (Optional) Set the "createPackage" property in data input file.
+This property is optional and is default to true.
+> This should be set to **false**, only when the package creation requires to be skipped.
-- There is no need to add json array properties in input file as it will be calculated at pipeline run automatically to generate page.
-Eg: If you have playbooks/parsers/data connectors/analytic rules/hunting queries then dont need to specify this properties in data input file.
-All of this will be calculated at runtime from the Solutions folder and creates package for you.
+- The json array properties for content types ("Workbooks", "Analytic Rules", "Data Connectors", "Parsers", "Playbooks" & "Parsers") in input file are optional as it will be calculated at pipeline run automatically.
+Please note:
+    - If any of the propereties are not added to the input file, all the content templates from the Solutions folder for each property that doesn't exist will be computed at runtime and then added to the solution package.
+    - If content names are specified, only the templates specified will be considered for packaging.
+    - If you want any specific resources not to be added to the package, just specify empty array in data input file.
+E.g: If you have playbooks folder and files in a solution but dont want to add these playbooks to the generated package, then specify an empty array for the "Playbooks" property (such as "Playbooks": []).
+Doing this will ensure playbooks (even if they exist) are not considered during the packaging process.

-E.g: For solution "Alibaba Cloud", if you have parsers, dataconnectors  then no need to specify json array in data input file and when we make any change in our solution and push it to pull request then this will trigger workflows that will identify files automatically within Alibaba Clould solution and generate package accordingly.
+    E.g: For solution "Alibaba Cloud", if you have parsers, dataconnectors  then no need to specify json array in data input file and when we make any change in the solution and push it via a pull request, it will trigger workflows that identify files automatically within the Alibaba Clould solution and generate package accordingly.

-When Pull Request is in open state then this package will be added automatically into the same pull request.
+- When Pull Request is in open state, this package will be added automatically into the same PR.
-If you dont want any specific resource not to be generated in that case just specify empty array in data input file.
-E.g: If we have playbooks folder and files in a solution but if we dont want to generate package for playbooks then specify empty array that way playbooks will not be considered during packaging process.

 #### **Input File Format:**